spacetelescope/stpsf/docs/less_common_usage.rst

 Writing out intermediate images
 -------------------------------

 Your calculation may involve intermediate pupil and image planes (in fact, it most likely does).
-WebbPSF / POPPY allow you to inspect the intermediate pupil and image planes visually with the display keyword argument to :py:meth:`~webbpsf.JWInstrument.calc_psf`.
+STPSF / POPPY allow you to inspect the intermediate pupil and image planes visually with the display keyword argument to :py:meth:`~stpsf.JWInstrument.calc_psf`.
 Sometimes, however, you may want to save these arrays to FITS files for analysis.
-This is done with the ``save_intermediates`` keyword argument to :py:meth:`~webbpsf.JWInstrument.calc_psf`.
+This is done with the ``save_intermediates`` keyword argument to :py:meth:`~stpsf.JWInstrument.calc_psf`.

 The intermediate wavefront planes will be written out to FITS files in the current directory, named in the format ``wavefront_plane_%03d.fits``.
-You can additionally specify what representation of the wavefront you want saved with the ``save_intermediates_what`` argument to :py:meth:`~webbpsf.JWInstrument.calc_psf`.
+You can additionally specify what representation of the wavefront you want saved with the ``save_intermediates_what`` argument to :py:meth:`~stpsf.JWInstrument.calc_psf`.
 This can be ``all``, ``parts``, ``amplitude``, ``phase`` or ``complex``, as defined as in :py:meth:`poppy.Wavefront.asFITS`.
 The default is to write ``all`` (intensity, amplitude, and phase as three 2D slices of a data cube).

 If you pass ``return_intermediates=True`` as well, the return value of calc_psf is then ``psf, intermediate_wavefronts_list`` rather than the usual ``psf``.

 .. warning::

-   The ``save_intermediates`` keyword argument does not work when using parallelized computation, and WebbPSF will fail with an exception if you attempt to pass ``save_intermediates=True`` when running in parallel.
+   The ``save_intermediates`` keyword argument does not work when using parallelized computation, and STPSF will fail with an exception if you attempt to pass ``save_intermediates=True`` when running in parallel.
 The ``return_intermediates`` option has this same restriction.

 Providing your own OPDs or pupils from some other source